OutSystems/Napal/README.md

 - Default is `config/DefaultMetrics.txt`. [(link)](<config/DefaultMetrics.txt>)

 **[-ps or -plotSettings]**
-- The path for the file that contains the settings to be used when plotting
+- The path for the file that contains the settings to be used when plotting.
 - Default is `config/DefaultPlotSettings.txt`. [(link)](<config/DefaultPlotSettings.txt>)

 **[-c or -colorsFile]**
-- The path for the file that contains a list of the colors to be used in the graphs (by order)
+- The path for the file that contains a list of the colors to be used in the graphs (by order).
 - Default is `config/DefaultPlotLineColors.txt`. [(link)](<config/DefaultPlotLineColors.txt>)

 **[-w or -widthPerPoint]**
-- The width of the generated image per given point in each graph (x axis).
+- The width of each point in the plots. (x axis).
 - Default is 1.

 **[-s or -skipParse]**